Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/docs/en-US/troubleshooting/index.md

 Since version 1.2.0, VVV has used a 64bit version of Ubuntu.
 Some older CPUs (such as the popular *Intel Core 2 Duo* series) do not support this.
 Changing the line `config.vm.box = "ubuntu/trusty64"` to `"ubuntu/trusty32"` in the `Vagrantfile` before `vagrant up` will provision a 32bit version of Ubuntu that will work on older hardware.

+### Strange letters (like accented) in Windows user name

+It is a [bug confirmed in Vagrant](https://github.com/hashicorp/vagrant/issues/2113#issuecomment-480650634) but there is a workaround in the original bug report.

 ## Backups

 In the event that you're stuck or at a loss, VVV tries to generate database backups at `VVV/database/backups/*.sql`, with a file for each database.